 As seen in the image, the membranes of the endoplasmic reticulum are contiguous with the outer nuclear membrane, even though their compositions can be different.
 The ER contains special membrane-embedded proteins that stabilize its structure and curvature.
-This organelle acts as an important regulator of cell function because it interacts closely with a number of other organelles – from the plasma membrane and Golgi network, to mitochondria and peroxisomes.
-It can even influence mitochondrial fission, and change the aerobic status of the cell.
+This organelle acts as an important regulator of cell function because it interacts closely with a number of other organelles.
+Products of the endoplasmic reticulum often travel to the Golgi body for packaging and additional processing before being secreted.

 This is a microscopic image of a section from mammalian lung tissue.
 The bottom right corner of the image shows the nucleus and the rest of the picture illustrates the extensive nature of the ER.
 Small dark circles are mitochondria that exist in physical proximity with the membranes of the ER.

 The ER plays a number of roles within the cell, from protein synthesis and lipid metabolism to detoxification of the cell.
 Cisternae, each of the small folds of the endoplasmic reticulum, are commonly associated with lipid metabolism.
 This creates the plasma membrane of the cell, as well as additional endoplasmic reticulum and organelles.
 They also appear to be important in maintaining the Ca2+ balance within the cell and in the interaction of the ER with mitochondria.
 This interaction also influences the aerobic status of the cell.

 ER sheets appear to be crucial in the response of the organelle to stress, especially since cells alter their tubules-to-sheets ratio when the number of unfolded proteins increases.
 Occasionally, apoptosis is induced by the ER in response to an excess of unfolded protein within the cell.
 When ribosomes detach from ER sheets, these structures can disperse and form tubular cisternae.